LouiseDurandJanin/Molecule_retrieval_NLP_queries/README.md

 │
 ├── predictions.py     <- Script to make predictions using the model added in argument │
-├── labels.py          <-
+├── labels.py          <- Scrip to get the batch's labels associated with each embedding │
-│
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-│   │
+├── main_negativemining.py <- Script to train a model using negative mining

 │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
 │   │